cs1302uga/cs1302-ce25/README.md

       ```

    1. If the file or directory denoted by the `File` object does exist, print the
-      pathname string for the `File` objectc to standard output.
+      pathname string for the `File` object to standard output.
 Additionally,
-      if the `File` object refers to a directory, then **use recusion** to do the
+      if the `File` object refers to a directory, then **use recursion** to do the
       same for all files in the directory.
 For this part, you may use a stream or a
       for-each loop.